 Make community promises to keep each other on track.
 At work, simple rules like respectful language and quiet time help us be kinder.
 These steps show how Gaumata’s teachings become part of our lives.

-Examples of policies or community programs inspired by Gaumata values
+Examples of policies or community programs in India inspired by Gaumata values

 How symbolic frameworks can shape ethical decisions